0x31i/VulnWinServer/README.md

 ## On Fresh Install of Windows Server 2019

-CRITICAL SECURITY WARNING: These configurations are INTENTIONALLY INSECURE and should ONLY be implemented in an isolated lab environment.
+*CRITICAL SECURITY WARNING*: These configurations are INTENTIONALLY INSECURE and should ONLY be implemented in an isolated lab environment.
 Never apply these settings to production systems or networks connected to the internet.

 Network Isolation Requirements